PhD position “4D cone beam computed tomography as a novel tool for accurate time-resolved dose calculation in particle therapy”

 1 PhD position available

 The research project will offer a broad spectrum of tasks including the use of iterative image reconstruction, deformable image registration, 4D Monte Carlo dose calculations and general handling of 4D data.
 Moreover, extensive imaging data acquisition using moving phantoms at the LMU’s Department of Radiation Oncology’s CT and CBCT scanners will be performed.
-The salary will be 50% TV-L E13 for a duration of 36 months.
+The project duration will be 36 months.

 The ideal candidate has